How to Distinguish Aged Wine from New Wine: A Guide for Enthusiasts

 • New Red Wines: Typically exhibit vibrant purple or ruby hues, indicating youth and freshness.

-• Aged Red Wines: Tend to show a transition to brick-red, garnet, or brownish tones as they mature, due to the oxidation process and the evolution of anthocyanins (the pigments responsible for red color).
+• Aged Red Wines: Tend to show a transition to brick-red, garnet, or brownish tones as they mature, due to the oxidation process and the evolution of anthocyanins (the pigments responsible for red colour).

 • New White Wines: Usually appear pale yellow or greenish.